lithops-cloud/lithops/docs/source/storage_config/ibm_cos.md

 2. Create an [IBM Cloud Object Storage account](https://www.ibm.com/cloud/object-storage).

-3. Crate a bucket in your desired region.
+3. Create a bucket in your desired region.
 Remember to update the corresponding Lithops config field with this bucket name.

 ## Configuration